Arturo Vidal: Personal life

 On 16 June 2015, during the 2015 Copa América, Vidal suffered minor injuries when he crashed his Ferrari while under the influence of alcohol in Santiago.
 He left the hospital in a police car and was summoned to court to face charges for drunk driving.
 On 8 July 2015, Vidal was given a two-year driving ban, however he was allowed to continue playing in the Copa América that year.

 His cousin, Gonzalo Vásquez, is a former footballer who is now an engineer.

-The professional footballer Daniel Malhue is married to his younger sister, Victoria, and they have a son.
+Vidal's younger sister, Victoria, is married to fellow Chilean footballer Daniel Malhue, and they have a son.

 In March 2020, Vidal and fellow Chilean footballer Gary Medel, donated to the Chilean Red Cross under an initiative to combat the COVID-19 pandemic in Chile.

+In December 2024, Vidal graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile).